-First and foremost: stay healthy, follow the guidelines, don't panic!
-Get outside and enjoy all the bounties of the season!
+First and foremost: stay healthy, follow the guidelines... stay healthy!
+Get outside and enjoy all the bounties of each season!

 Over the past several years, CLT hikes have promoted the beauty and diversity of Colchester's natural resources: parks, trails, farms, ponds, swamps, even cemeteries!
 We have an abundance of interesting sites in our small town.
-Hundreds of folks have taken advantage of CLT's monthly Discover Colchester Hikes to get acquainted with this natural bounty.
+Over the years, hundreds of folks took advantage of CLT's monthly Discover Colchester Hikes to get acquainted with this natural bounty.
 Often, participants expressed that they had no idea there were such wonderful resources so close to home.
-From casual hikes along the Airline Trail to informative walks with local and regional experts, these hikes highlight the importance of our natural surroundings.
-We've learned to appreciate the symbiotic relationship of people and wildlife.
+From casual hikes along the Airline Trail to informative walks with local and regional experts, these hikes highlighted the importance of our natural surroundings.
+We learned to appreciate the symbiotic relationship of people and wildlife.
 Flora and fauna that may go unnoticed have a real effect on our well-being.
 Micro-organisms living underfoot and all around us are important to the maintenance of the entire ecosystem.
 In a real sense, we all are one.

 Remember, the Colchester Land Trust is an all-volunteer nonprofit organization that works to permanently protect open space in Colchester.
 Protecting land takes time and requires funding.
 Protecting open space is more important than ever, as the world changes around us.